zenml-io/zenml/examples/gcp_kubernetes_orchestrated/README.md

 pipeline.run(backend=backend)  # you can also do this at construction time
 ```

-## Running on a pipeline a GCP Instance
+## Running on a pipeline a Google Kubernetes Engine (GKE)
-This example utilizes [Google Compute Engine](https://cloud.google.com/compute) to launch a VM on Google Cloud Platform ,
+This example utilizes [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) to launch a job on a GKE cluster,
 which then runs the pipeline specified.

 ### Pre-requisites